 —A Control frame sent by an EHT AP as a response solicited by SRS Control field is carried in (#17119)a PPDU that satisfies the requirements defined in 35.3.16.5.2 (End time alignment of response PPDUs using SRS Control field).—An EHT STA may transmit a BlockAck frame in an HE SU PPDU or in an EHT MU PPDU directed to a single EHT STA if the PPDU duration of the HE SU PPDU or EHT MU PPDU (respectively) is less than the PPDU duration of a non-HT PPDU containing the Control frame sent at the primary rate (see 10.6.6.5.2 (Selection of a rate or MCS)).

+—An Ack frame sent by an EHT AP should be carried in an EHT PPDU or an HE PPDU within the time allocated by an MU-RTS TXS frame if there is a subsequent MU-RTS TXS trigger frame in the same TXOP with an allocatied time overlapping with the remaining TXOP duration indicated by the Ack frame.